cryptobabel/bitcoin-to-buttcoin/README.md

-bitcoin-to-buttcoin
+lightning-to-reckless
 =============

-Chrome extension that replaces occurrences of ‘bit’coin with ‘buttcoin’
+Chrome extension that replaces occurrences of ‘lightning’ with ‘reckless’

-Forked from the popular “cloud to butt” extension
+Forked from the “bitcoin to buttcoin” extension